 Zadar has unique architectural phenomena: sea playing music.
 You can see and hear the music played by sea waves on Zadar Riva.

 Located at the south of Croatia, Dubrovnik features the most imposing fortification system in the whole of Europe.
-Thanks to its fortification (and diplomacy), Dubrovnik retained its freedom for hundreds of years.
+Thanks to its fortification, walls and diplomacy, Dubrovnik retained its freedom for hundreds of years.